Evidential Decision Theory via Partial Markov Categories: Partial Markov categories

 \begin{definition} A \emph{partial Markov category} is a symmetric monoidal category $(\catC, \tensor, I)$ such that (i) every object $X \in \obj{\catC}$ has a partial Frobenius monoid (\Cref{diagram-partial-frobenius}) structure $(X,\cp_X,\discard_X,\mu_X)$ which is uniform, meaning that $\discard_{X \tensor Y} = \discard_X \tensor \discard_Y$, $\discard_I = \im$, \(\cp_{X \tensor Y} = (\cp_X \tensor \cp_Y) \comp (\id{X} \tensor \swap[X,Y] \tensor \id{Y})\), $\cp_I = \im$, \(\compare_{X \tensor Y} = (\id{X} \tensor \swap[X,Y] \tensor \id{Y}) \comp (\compare_{X} \tensor \compare_{Y})\), and \(\compare_{\monoidalunit} = \id{}\); and (ii) every morphism $f \colon X \to Y_1 \tensor Y_2$ splits both as \(\cp \comp (\id{} \tensor (f_{2} \comp \cp_{Y_{2}})) \comp (g_1 \tensor \id{})\) and as \(\cp \comp ((f_{1} \comp \cp_{Y_{1}}) \tensor \id{}) \comp (\id{} \tensor g_2)\) for some $f_1 \colon X \to Y_1$, some $f_2 \colon X \to Y_2$, some $g_1 \colon X \tensor Y_2 \to Y_1$ and some $g_2 \colon Y_{1} \tensor X \to Y_2$. \end{definition}

 \begin{proof}[Proof of \Cref{prop:characterisation-quasi-total}] Suppose \(f \colon X \to Y\) is quasi-total.
-By composing the both sides of the equation that defines quasi-totality with the discard map \(\discard\), we obtain that the probability of failure of \(f\) is deterministic.
+By composing the both sides of the equation that defines quasi-totality with the discard map \(\discard\), we obtain that the probability of success of \(f\) is deterministic.

-Conversely, suppose that \(f\) has a domain of definition, i.e. that its probability of failure \(f \dcomp \discard\) is deterministic.
+Conversely, suppose that \(f\) has a domain of definition, i.e. that its probability of success \(f \dcomp \discard\) is deterministic.

 \Cref{eq:quasitotal-unitality1,eq:quasitotal-unitality2,eq:quasitotal-associativity} follow from counitality and coassociativity of the copy-discard structure, \Cref{eq:quasitotal-conditional1,eq:quasitotal-conditional2} are applications of quasi-total conditionals and \Cref{prop:QTconditionals-give-nice-marginals}, and \Cref{eq:quasitotal-determinism} follows from the hypothesis of determinism of \(f \dcomp \discard\). \end{proof}